-Prior to January 25, 2013, the Company had product revenue from the distribution in Canada of Klean-Prep^{TM1}, Orthovisc^{®1}, Monovisc^{®1}, Immunovir^{®1} and Normacol^{®1}.
-On January 25, 2013, the Company completed the sale of its distribution business and as a result will no longer have any revenue from product distribution activities (nor will it incur the associated expenses).
+Prior to January 25, 2013, the Company generated product revenue from its distribution business in Canada.
+On January 25, 2013, the Company completed the sale of its distribution business and as a result no longer has any revenue from product distribution activities (or any of the associated expenses).
 See "Drug Distribution Business in Canada" below.